shahpreetk/online-booking-frontend/README.md

 ### 🖥 Where can I find it?

-You can find BookIt [here](https://kjsieit-onlinebooking.netlify.app/)!!
+You can find the frontend of BookIt [here](https://kjsieit-onlinebooking.netlify.app/)!!
+And the backend of BookIt can be found [here](https://onlinebooking-backend.herokuapp.com)!!